New Beginning (Tracy Chapman album)

+Aside from the single “Give Me One Reason”, all of the songs are at least 4:56.
 The song "Unsung Psalm" was originally written and recorded for this album, but was cut.
 It was later included on her 2000 album Telling Stories.
-According to Billboard Magazine, the "New Beginning" single was the first disc to have a sticker printed on the back of the packaging detailing system requirements to play the multi-media footage.
+According to Billboard magazine, the "New Beginning" single was the first disc to have a sticker printed on the back of the packaging detailing system requirements to play the multi-media footage.

 The use of a didgeridoo in the "New Beginning" track was a source of controversy.
 Chapman was taught to play at the Didgeridoo University in Alice Springs; however, the use of a didgeridoo by women is taboo in many aboriginal nations.
 The album also featured an extensive use of backup singers, which was very rare in Chapman's earlier works.

 Track listing

 All songs written by Tracy Chapman.